JohanesB/alx-low_level_programming/0x02-functions_nested_loops/README.md

-task 10: a function that adds two integers and returns the result.
+task 11: Write a function that prints all natural numbers from n to 98, followed by a new line